vmpr0be/vmpr0be.github.io/content/post/crewctf_smm1.md

 ``
 -D interrupts.log -d int
 ``.
-After hot-plugging the CPU with `./addcpu.sh`, we can see three SMIs triggered, meaning the newly plugged CPU is actually executing.
+After hot-plugging the CPU with `./addcpu.sh`, we can see 3 SMIs triggered, meaning the newly plugged CPU is actually executing.

 ### Vulnerability